Chapter 7 Bankruptcy

 This counseling agency will help you determine whether Chapter 7 is the best option for you.

-Sometimes other alternatives, such as entering into a repayment plan with the creditor, will resolve financial problems.
-It's important to work with a local bankruptcy lawyer who can help you figure out of Chapter 7 is the best option for your situation.
+Other alternatives, such as entering into a repayment plan with the creditor, will sometimes resolve financial problems.
+It's essential to work with a local bankruptcy lawyer who can help you figure out if Chapter 7 is the best option for your situation.

 Chapter 7 Filing Fees and Administrative Fees

-When you file for Chapter 7 bankruptcy, the courts will charge you:
+When you file for Chapter 7 bankruptcy, the courts will charge you a:

-• Ask the court's permission to delay paying
+• Ask the court's permission to delay payment

 • Complete all payments within 120 days after filing for bankruptcy

-• Ask the court for extra time (if needed) which will extend your time to 180 days after filing for bankruptcy.
+• Ask the court for extra time (if needed), extending your time to 180 days after filing for bankruptcy

-If you and your spouse chose to file together, you only owe one set of these fees.
-If you don't pay these fees your case can be dismissed.
+If you and your spouse choose to file together, you only owe one set of these fees.
+If you don't pay these fees, your case can be dismissed.

-The court may waive the requirement that the fees be paid if:
+The court may waive the fee requirement if:

 • Your combined income is less than 150% of the poverty level